MarisaKirisame/DefComBlog/Calculator.md

 Now our example looks much better - it is just a one-liner.

-After the above refactoring, beside the conversion, the JSON is nowhere to be seen - this is expected.
+After the above refactoring, besides the conversion, the JSON is nowhere to be seen - this is expected.
 From now on, we will simply not talk about JSON, and focus on Expr.
-A conversion from JSON to Expr can be easily written, by recursing on the JSON object, and emitting the corresponding Java object.
-And we do not even need to work with text, or JSON, to begin with - the above Expr construction is a easy way to test our programs.
-We can also imagine adding a parser that go straight from text to Expr lateron - we dont have to do it now, our time is better spent focusing on compiler itself.
+Conversion from JSON to Expr can be easily written, by recursing on the JSON object and emitting the corresponding Java object.
+And we do not even need to work with text, or JSON, to begin with - the above Expr construction is an easy way to test our programs.
+We can also imagine adding a parser that goes straight from text to Expr later on - we don't have to do it now, our time is better spent focusing on the compiler itself.

     static int eval(Expr expr) {
       if (expr instanceof Lit) {